serverless/serverless/docs/providers/aws/guide/deploying.md

 <!--
-title: Serverless Framework - AWS Lambda Guide - Deploying
+title: Serverless Framework - Deploying to AWS
-menuText: Deploying
-menuOrder: 9
 description: How to deploy your AWS Lambda functions and their required infrastructure
 layout: Doc
 -->